vegaprotocol/specs/protocol/0061-simple-POS-rewards - SweetWater.md

 Variables used:

 - `min_val`: minimum validators we need (for now, 5).
-This is a network parameter that can be changed through a givernanve vote (post-sweetwater).
+This is a network parameter that can be changed through a governance vote (post-sweetwater).
 - `compLevel`: competitition level we want between validators (default 1.1).
 This is a Network parameter that can be changed through a governance vote.
 Valid values are in the range 1 to infinity i.e. (including 1 but excluding infinity) i.e. `1 <= compLevel < infinity`.
 - `num_val`: actual number of active validators.
 The value is derived from the environment.
 - `a`: The scaling factor; which will be `max(min_val, num_val/compLevel)`.
 So with `min_val` being 5, if we have 6 validators, `a` will be `max(5, 5.4545...)` or `5.4545...`.
 This is computed from the parameters/staking data.